Epic Mickey

 This means that, despite choices having a clear binary nature, their rewards make the system more complex.
 Usually, we don’t know what these rewards will be for each path – if money, a generic or special pin, an upgrade, a power spark, or more quests – so we are encouraged to act based on the choice itself and not the reward.
 The altruistic path, however, tends to be more laborious, but it’s not always the case: sometimes, the Gremlins Mickey saves will come back later to destroy an obstacle or damage an enemy, saving our time.

+Epic Mickey doesn’t limit itself to moral choices either.
+The main mechanic is the ability to use Mickey’s magical brush to paint or erase elements of the scenery, such as buildings and platforms, and this leads to different ways to tackle obstacles and explore levels.
 We can paint a missing gear to make a door open or erase the door frame for it to fall and work as a bridge.
 Thinner reveals secrets, passageways, and items hidden behind walls or beneath floors, while paint creates new platforms while rebuilding the environment.
 There’s more than one path to each objective and, by exploring levels, we can even skip complete areas if we manage to discover a shortcut.

 The same applies to enemies.
 We can make them friendly with paint – they fight for us – or thin them out of existence.
 But we can also use thinner on the floor to drop monsters into an abyss or a place where they can’t reach us, or use paint to create a wall between Mickey and the enemy.
 There is often more than one way to deal with everything in Epic Mickey and it’s this plethora of options that can make replaying it enticing.

 The main problem with the game, however, lies in its hesitancy towards itself.
 Mickey can paint and erase elements of the scenery, for example, but each time he leaves an area and returns, it resets its layout.
 In a game that is all about player expression, about choices in how to shape the environment, to revert these choices constantly is a stark contradiction in design.
-We can’t return to most levels, however, so this is only felt in the hub areas, such as Mean Street.
+We can’t return to most levels, however, so this is a problem only felt in the hub areas, such as Mean Street.

 Mean Street makes for a great main hub, being the place where we always return to after a main quest to find new sidequests and interact with these lost characters.
 But the fact that its layout resets each time discourages us from using the game’s main mechanic: there’s little reason outside quests to paint Mean Street back to life or destroy what is left of it if our choice is going to be reverted by the end of a mission.

 Epic Mickey also has many types of collectibles, which is typical of 3D platformers, but not all of them are carefully thought out.
 By exploring levels and completing missions, we can find a couple of upgrades to Mickey’s health, power sparks that open new main missions, quest items, and pieces of artwork, which can be appreciated in the main menu.
+But the main collectibles are called pins, which come in two varieties, special and generic.
+Special ones serve as a built-in achievement system, marking the player’s feats with a thematic pin: after delivering a cake Clarabelle made to Horace, helping build their relationship, we receive a “Happy Birthday Pin” shaped like a birthday cake, for example.

-The problem lies in the generic pins that come in three forms: bronze, silver, and gold.
-And the problem is that they serve no purpose in-game.
+The problem, then, lies in the generic pins that come in three forms: bronze, silver, and gold.
+And the problem is that they serve no purpose at all in-game.
 Special pins never unlock anything as well, but their unique shapes and names allow them to serve as a trophy system.
 Generic pins, on the other hand, blend together: we are rewarded with bronze pins by all kinds of actions, which means one bronze pin is just like another.
 Worse even, a bronze pin is just like a gold pin, as there’s no intrinsic value to them: they can’t be traded or sold and are all rewarded for similar actions.
 If they could be traded for upgrades or money it would be a different story, but unfortunately, all this means that one of the most common rewards for exploration is meaningless.

 This is a pity, especially because the levels themselves are great.
-This is a world brimming with attention to detail.
+Wasteland is a world appropriately brimming with attention to detail.
 In Ortensia’s house (Oswald’s missing wife), the smoke coming out of her chimney is in the shape of a heart.
 If we turn on televisions at Mickeyjunk Mountain, enemies in the area will stop attacking and gather around to watch the cartoon (which also doubles as foreshadowing for a power Mickey will later acquire).
 Some of the enemies in each area even wear costumes to fit their theme (in Ventureland, Splatters will wear pirate outfits, for example).

 The issue with the narrative is once again commitment.
-In Epic Mickey, Mickey destroys Oswald’s country, releases monsters on his people, and causes his wife to be turned to stone.
+In Epic Mickey, Mickey destroys Oswald’s country, unleashes monsters onto his people, and causes his wife to be turned to stone.
 In sidequests, he can put every single one of Oswald’s kids in jail and, at any time after Oswald gets to Mean Street, he can even erase Oswald’s legs and jump on his face while he screams.
 But the ending disregards all of this and puts them together as close friends nonetheless.

 Finally, we have the marvelous Epic Mickey’s 2D levels.
-Soon in the game, Mickey learns that Oswald installed projector screens on Wasteland that work as a means of travel: they are portals that can take you from one place to another after you pass through a rendition of an old, forgotten cartoon.
+Early in the game, Mickey learns that Oswald installed projector screens on Wasteland that work as a means of travel: they are portals that can take you from one place to another after you pass through a rendition of an old, forgotten cartoon.
 In practice, they are 2D levels that serve as brief, but wonderfully realized interludes between the main areas.

 May 09, 2023.